shopware/docs/guides/plugins/apps/starter/product-translator.md

 ```
 {% endcode %}

-All `$entity.written` events contain a list of fields that have been chnanged by a write.
+All `entity.written` events contain a list of fields that have been changed by the write operation.
 The code above uses this information to determine if the description of a product was changed.
-In case the change did not affect the description the controller returns a 204 response, because there is nothing else to do for this event.
+In case the change did not affect the description the controller returns a 204 response, hinting there is nothing else to do for this event.

 Now that it's certain the description of the product was changed, we fetch the
-description over the api of the shop:
+description through the API of the store:

 {% code title="src/Controller/ProductController.php" %}
 ``` php